60-6/sysview/readme.md

 # atlas
-arch linux system monitor and maintenance tool packaged as a single bash function
+arch linux system overview and maintenance tool packaged as a single bash function

 you can use it by pasting it at the end of .bashrc